 After working 185.000 man hours to complete the first phase, Galaxy Studios was opened in March 1995.

-The Original Chickencoop Studio was still up and running inside the new complex and even got a window to the Galaxy Hall!
+The Chickencoop Studio was still up and running inside the new complex

 The Chicken Coop was finally taken out and replaced by the same bunker system on springs: A control room and 2 recording rooms.